ricodude/pentomino/README.md

 ### Dependencies

-* Numpy
-* Jupyter - if you want to run the notebooks
+* Jupyter - if you want to run the notebook examples

-Numpy is just used to make the code for placing the tiles simpler.
-I experimented a little with using it to improve performance - e.g. using np.sum() - but this had a negative effect, perhaps because the arrays are too small to justify the overhead.

 ### Running the program